 In this litigation, Texas Medical Association challenges the sevenfold increase in the nonrefundable administrative fee (from $50 to $350) that each party must pay to the government to participate in the IDR (arbitration) process.

 The Complaint can be found here.
 The parties filed cross-motions for summary judgment.
-The Court has not issued a decision.
+On August 23, 2023, the Court issued its decision vacating the December 2022 Fee Guidance that increased the fee to $350.

 November 30, 2022: Texas Medical Association, et al. v.
 U.S. Department of Health and Human Services, et al., U.S. District Court for the Eastern District of Texas Case No. 6:22-cv-450